LucasBarretto86/LearningJS/LearningExpressJS/src/expressBlogExample/README.md

 > **Notice:** the form `action` property, that's the route that will handle the post creation itself, notice that we say on the `method` what kind of request it will be

-## Adjusting and improve views with partials
+## Adjusting and improve our project

 Before go any further lets create some [partials](../../README.md#partials) to organize our project